awslabs/mlspace/BFF_AUTHENTICATION_DOCS_README.md

-# BFF Authentication Documentation
+# Enhanced Authentication Documentation

-This document summarizes the deployment documentation created for the BFF authentication feature.
+This document summarizes the deployment documentation created for the enhanced authentication feature.

 ## OIDC Client Secret Configuration